The Watering Place: Come and be Filled with Encouragement for Homeschooling.

-However, after the first year most homeschoolers are more experienced, relaxed and inspired.
-They are ready to pursue curriculum that was specifically written and designed for homeschooling families by homeschooling authors.
+After their first year or two, most homeschoolers are experienced, relaxed and inspired.
+They are ready to pursue curriculum that was specifically written and designed for homeschool families by homeschooling authors.

 This type of curriculum can be scary to a new homeschooler because there is so much freedom in selecting topics and methods of study.
 That’s why we try to include information in our product descriptions to help you make your curriculum selections.